 Third….even if you can’t afford it, I would recommend contacting Custom Weed and Pest Control.
 It can’t hurt to have someone who knows what they are doing come out and evaluate the situation and quote the job.

 Even if you know you can’t afford it you may get additional information on what you need to know to handle it yourself…..and you never know, maybe the price they provide to eliminate bed bugs from your home will surprise you and you’ll figure out how to afford it.

 Fourth…take a deep breath again.

 Sixth…if you have itchy welts or other issues associated with bed bugs (or you think are associated with bed bugs), see your doctor.
-Nobody should be giving you health advice other than your doctor and whether it’s itchy welts, trouble sleeping or constant nightmares you should visit your doctor and ask their advice (Ron the bug guy may know a lot about bed bugs and has seen it all but he’s not a medical doctor and he shouldn’t be your source of information on whether or not something is a bed bug bite or how do you treat your skin for itchy irritations).
+Nobody should be giving you health advice other than your doctor and whether it’s itchy welts, trouble sleeping or constant nightmares you should visit your doctor and ask their advice.

 Take a deep breath.

 Custom Weed & Pest Control has been in business since 1989, serving the greater Phoenix metro area for both residential and commercial.
 We offer organic, natural and chemical pest control, with customized service to meet your specific needs.